 Replaceable HP print cartridges mean no more handling of ink bottles.
 When the ink runs out, throw the cartridge away - no hazardous material shipping or disposal costs.

-Ultimately, when choosing a coding technology if you are looking for a system that will be reliable, will improve print quality, is easy to use, has competitive lifetime costs and is relatively clean, why would you not look at thermal inkjet?
+When choosing coding technology, if you are looking for a system that will be reliable, will improve print quality, is easy to use, has competitive lifetime costs and is clean, why would you not look at thermal inkjet?